yhern006/3D_Pacman/README.md

 ## Contribution
 This project was developed by a group of four.
-Group Members:
-Patrick Boyle
-Susana Jaimes
-Sam La
+Group Members: Patrick Boyle, Susana Jaimes, Sam La

 I mostly worked on the modeling and animation of the enemy ghosts.
 I decided to have the ghost body move like a cloth to try to make it a